publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch52/schVIII/ptI/m__us_usc_t22_s4067.md

     (c) __Federal Employees’ Retirement and Foreign Service Pension Systems__

-        The President shall maintain, under the same conditions and in the same manner as provided in subsections (a) and (b) of this section existing conformity between the Federal Employees’ Retirement System provided in chapter 84 of title 5 and the Foreign Service Pension System provided in part II of this subchapter.
+        The President shall maintain, under the same conditions and in the same manner as provided in subsections (a) and (b) existing conformity between the Federal Employees’ Retirement System provided in chapter 84 of title 5 and the Foreign Service Pension System provided in part II of this subchapter.

 ([Pub.
 L. 96–465, title I, § 827][/us/pl/96/465/s827], Oct.
 17, 1980, [94 Stat.
 2124][/us/stat/94/2124]; [Pub.
 L. 99–335, title IV, § 411][/us/pl/99/335/s411], June 6, 1986, [100 Stat.
 614][/us/stat/100/614].)